mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 I wondered what was happening up there.
 As a child, I learned that observers long ago discovered that Palinan was orbiting Ara in a big ellipse, which gives us the day and the night times, the high tides and the low.
 And observer Thimlu told me that he had seen red stars very far away, in those patches of sky where the dark was steady and the clouds were few.
 How far?
 He couldn't be certain.
 But he knew they were much further than even a train could reach in our lifetimes.
 I wondered if those stars could die like we did, or if they had always been there like little holes in the blanket of the sky.

 At the end of the path, we turned a corner and crossed the train line just after the station, onto a side street into town.
 It was rather peaceful, as the first meal time had just passed into rest time.
-We reached the conduit office and quickly hopped off of Laen.
-I gave him a thankful pat on the neck and he gave me back a small cooing of acknowledgement.
+We reached the office of the conduit and quickly hopped off of Laen.
+I gave him a thankful pat on the neck and he replied with a small cooing of acknowledgement.

+"Now, don't go anywhere," Jathi commanded.
+But Laen looked back at him with a puzzled face.

+I laughed at him and said, "He's not going anywhere.
+I'm his ticket to cakes."
+Laen's face perked up at the word.

 When I entered, an old man was already inside, standing by the doorway as if waiting for someone to come by.
-He turned to face us and as if seeing a friend for the first time I stared at his familiar face, piecing together what years we'd lost.
+He turned to face us and I froze, staring at his familiar face like a friend forgotten, piecing together the time that stood between now and our last memory.

 "Aey, lad," said Thimlu, "You forgot to clean the lenses.
 And what happened to finding Meln-... my stars."
 He gasped as he looked toward the maman beyond his apprentice.
 "Liffa... 's that you?" he asked.